Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 ![Two Power 2 Nodes](TwoPower2Nodes.png)
 <BR>

 _Exception #2_: In the above diagram, each Node connected by the Channel needs 2 links.
 If these are the only two Nodes in the puzzle, the Channel capacity is 2.
-If there are more than two Nodes in the puzzle, the Channel capacity is 1 since putting two links between the two nodes would create a connected group that could not be connected to the rest of the puzzle.
+If there are more than two Nodes in the puzzle, the Channel capacity is 1 since putting two links between the two Nodes would create a connected group that could not be connected to the rest of the puzzle.

 # Object-Oriented Analysis